ATR-Lab/kami-head/coffee_ws/src/coffee_voice_service/README.md

-# Effector Nodes
+# Coffee Voice Service

-A ROS2 package providing Text-to-Speech (TTS) effector nodes for the Coffee Buddy robot system using the ElevenLabs API.
+A ROS2 package providing Text-to-Speech (TTS) service for the Coffee Buddy robot system using the ElevenLabs API.

 ## Overview

-The `effector_nodes` package serves as the primary TTS effector in the Coffee Buddy robot ecosystem.
+The `coffee_voice_service` package serves as the primary TTS service in the Coffee Buddy robot ecosystem.
 It provides high-quality, multilingual text-to-speech synthesis through the ElevenLabs API, enabling the robot to communicate naturally with users through voice responses.

 ## Features